Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Long-term evolution of convection under different imposed shear flows

-The resulting rescaled profiles are also plotted in figure~\ref{fig:loglaw} (d), with the diffusive sublayer and the logarithmic region marked by dashed black lines as in panel (b).
-A well-developed logarithmic scaling is not observable.
+The resulting rescaled profiles are also plotted in figure~\ref{fig:loglaw}(d), with the diffusive sublayer and the logarithmic region marked by dashed black lines as in panel (b).
+Similar to the velocity profiles, the temperature profiles also have a diffusive sub-layer defined by $T^+ = Pr z^+$~\cite{Kader:IJHMT1981}.
+The log-region however, has $\kappa_\theta = 2.45$ and $C^+_\theta = 7.5$, which differ from the expected values in literature (to be discussed at greater length in \sref{sec:pgrad}).
 The situation is thus similar to the velocity case.

 Finally, the time series of the wall-based Nusselt number, $Nu_w$, is reproduced in the last panel (e) with dashed vertical lines colored in correspondence with the four time instants, at which the profiles have been obtained.
 We observe that the heat flux is reduced when the velocity profiles indicate a turbulent shear-driven boundary layer.
-Since the heat flux is driven mainly by plumes, the strong shear disrupts this vertical transport of heat, resulting in a lower Nusselt number value.
-To further investigate the effect of shear flow on heat transport, we consider the case of steady horizontal velocity forcing in the next subsection, which is applied to maintain the shear flow mode.
+Since the heat flux is driven mainly by plumes, the stronger local shear disrupts this vertical transport of heat, resulting in a lower Nusselt number value.
+This reduction in turbulent heat transport by large-scale wind has also been observed in the case of rotating convection with free-slip plates by von Hardenberg et al.~\cite{Hardenberg:PRL2015}, where the time-series of $Nu$ showed multiple local minima corresponding to short durations when the horizontal winds became especially strong.
+Here, it is again a transient behaviour in the process of the decay of the shear mode.
+To further investigate the effects of shear flow, we consider the case of steady horizontal velocity forcing in the next subsection, which is applied to maintain the shear flow mode.